 Having copies of everything on your own system means you can take advantage of your local or cloud backups - the ‘versions’ feature in Dropbox is worth remembering if you’ve managed to damage a file you’re yet to commit.
-Also I use Vim, which has multi-level undo and holds on to everything you cut, copy or paste (PhpStorm's history features are even more advanced) and Launchbar, which retains everything you copy to your clipboard.
+Also I use Vim, which has multi-level undo and holds on to each block of code you cut, copy or paste (PhpStorm's history features are even more advanced) and Launchbar, which retains everything you copy to your clipboard.

 We have daily backups on our production server too.
 Linode have a daily snapshot backup service, but it’s not that flexible - you can only restore a whole drive, not individual files.
 Bytemark, who now host Ampp3d, set us up with BackupPC writing to a machine elsewhere in the datacentre.
 Additionally I run backup2l locally as it means I can quickly retrieve specific files without having to ask anyone else.
 There’s a script that generates a mysqldump of all the databases first.
 Our server also has RAID1 so if one disk fails (Bytemark scan the serial line output for error messages) they can swap it out with limited downtime, then the array can rebuild in the background while the OS is running as normal.

-We have a customised dashboard that contains release notes and instructions I’ve written, including shortcodes, CSS classes, colour swatches and so on (intended as a way of cutting down on email, though turns out there’s no guarantee people will read it).
+We had a customised dashboard that contains release notes and instructions I wrote, including shortcodes, CSS classes, colour swatches and so on (intended as a way of cutting down on email, though turns out there’s no guarantee people will read it).

-On the Posts index, I’ve added extra columns; a thumbnail preview of the hero image, article word counts and a notes column – there’s a field in the article you can edit and the notes are only visible within the admin area (not used much though, people still prefer email).
+On the Posts index, I added extra columns; a thumbnail preview of the “hero” image, article word counts and a notes column – there’s a field in the article you can edit and the notes are only visible within the admin area (though in practice people mostly continued to send emails).

-It’s not uncommon to find draft posts with “Whatever you do, don’t publish this” in the title and it is remarkably easy to publish something in Wordpress by mistake, so I added some code that looks for the phrase “do not publish” in the post title when you save a draft and disables the publish button until it’s removed.
+It’s not uncommon to find draft posts with “Whatever you do, don’t publish this” in the title and it's remarkably in WordPress to put something live by mistake.
+I added some code that looks for the phrase “do not publish” in the post title when you save a draft and disables the publish button until it’s removed.

 This was, I think, an idea of Martin’s which I shared genuine enthusiasm for at the time, but in hindsight seems ridiculous.
 It was to be an intranet set for people to add interesting/important numbers so eventually we could draw interesting or amusing comparisons from them.